dbeley/youtube-archiver/README.md

 # youtube-archiver

-Some scripts for archiving youtube channels or playlists using youtube-dl.
+Some scripts to archive youtube channels or playlists using youtube-dl.

-Fill the `channels.txt` and/or the `playlists.txt` file with the channels/playlists youtube urls you want to archive (the playlists have to be public) and run the corresponding script `dl_channels.sh`/`dl_playlists.sh`.
+Fill the `channels.txt` and/or the `playlists.txt` file with the channels/playlists youtube urls you want to archive (the playlists have to be public or unlisted) and run the corresponding script `dl_channels.sh`/`dl_playlists.sh`.

 ```
 ./dl_channels.sh